shogowada/scala-json-rpc/examples/e2e/README.md

-# JSON-RPC between Scala JS & Scala JVM over HTTP
+# Unidirectional JSON-RPC from Scala JS to Scala JVM over HTTP

 In this example, we will show how to implement JSON-RPC client on Scala JS and JSON-RPC server on Scala JVM and how to let them communicate via JSON-RPC APIs.